 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding programs supported by its endowment fund(s) while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donor-specified period(s) as well as board-designated funds.
+Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donor-specified period.
 Under this policy, as approved by the board of directors, the endowment assets are invested in a manner that is intended to produce results that exceed the price and yield results of the S&P 500 index while assuming a moderate level of investment risk.
-The Foundation expects its endowment funds, over time, to provide an average rate of return of approximately 5% annually.
+The Foundation expects its endowment funds, over time, to provide an average rate of return of approximately 3% annually.
 Actual returns in any given year may vary from this amount.